UrbanOS-Examples/continuousDelivery/README.md

   * Jenkins Master image
    * select cluster when Jenkins starts up - done
    * extract task definition template in separate file - done
-   * configure Nexus so Jenkins can push to it
+   * configure Nexus so Jenkins can push to it:  http://codeheaven.io/using-nexus-3-as-your-repository-part-3-docker-images/
    * configure SCOS Github Repo so is automatically monitored
    * handle secrets with a Jenkins plugin for now
    * fix security warnings